orren5/Pi-Somfy/Home Assistant/addon/pi_somfy/DOCS.md

 - This add-on runs Pi-Somfy with the web interface and scheduler only (no MQTT, no Alexa emulation)
 - For MQTT or Alexa integration, run Pi-Somfy standalone on a dedicated Raspberry Pi
-- Shutter position tracking is estimated based on timing and is reset on restart
+- Shutter position is estimated based on movement timing, but persists across restarts (saved to `/data/operateShutters.conf`'s `[ShutterPositions]` section as it changes)

 ## Support